bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Prerequisites.md

 `sfdx force:auth:web:login -a sand -r https://test.salesforce.com/`

 where `sand` is the alias for you sandbox org and then entering login credentials for your sandbox.

+# Thanks

+Now you should be ready for a 1GMP to 2GMP migration workshop.